R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230316080-db9d30ac-6fa0-4102-a9a8-ce408927dfb3.png)

 ### 7-) Konsolumuz açıldı.
 Bu sunucumuz üzerinde buraya kadar olan işlemlerimiz tamamlandı.
-Aynı işlemleri ikinci sunucumuz üzerinde gerçekleştireceğiz.
+Aynı işlemleri diğer sunucularımız üzerinde gerçekleştireceğiz.
 ###     Great!
 The console is now open.
 We have completed the necessary steps on this server.
-We can now proceed to perform the same steps on our second server.
+We can now proceed to perform the same steps on our other servers.

 ![image](https://user-images.githubusercontent.com/93924485/230316504-5b7cafe3-7d5b-44e8-808c-5cf0a6f99abb.png)